-NOTE The object that may be created in step 1 is not accessible outside of the above method.
+NOTE The object that may be created in step 5.a.ii is not accessible outside of the above method.
 An implementation might choose to avoid the actual creation of the object.
-The only situation where such an actual property access that uses this internal method can have visible effect is when it invokes an accessor function.

-8.9.2 PutValue (V, W)
+8.2.4.2 PutValue (V, W)

 - 1. ReturnIfAbrupt(V).

 - 2. ReturnIfAbrupt(W).

 - 3. If Type(V) is not Reference, throw a ReferenceError exception.

 - 4. Let base be the result of calling GetBase(V).

 - 5. If IsUnresolvableReference(V), then

 - a.
 If IsStrictReference(V) is true, then

 - i.
 Throw ReferenceError exception.

 - b.
-Return the result of calling the [[Put]] internal method of the global object, passing GetReferencedName(V) for the property name, W for the value, and false for the Throw flag.
+Let globalObj be the result of the abstract operation GetGlobalObject.

+- c.
+Return the result of calling Put(globalObj,GetReferencedName(V), W, false).

 - 6. Else if IsPropertyReference(V), then

 - a.
-If $\operatorname{HasPrimitiveBase}(V)$ is false, then let put be the [[Put]] internal method of base, otherwise let put be the special [[Put]] internal method defined below.
+If HasPrimitiveBase(V) is true, then

+- i.
+Assert: In this case, base will never be null or undefined.

+- ii.
+Set base to ToObject(base).

 - b.
-If IsSuperReference(V) is false, then

-- i.
-Return the result of calling put as an internal method of base passing GetReferencedName(V) for the property name, W for the value, and IsStrictReference(V) for the Throw flag.
+Let succeeded be the result of calling the [[Set]] internal method of base passing GetReferencedName(V), W, and GetThisValue(V) as arguments.

 - c.
-Else,

-- i.
-Return the result of calling put as an internal method of base passing GetReferencedName(V) for the property name, W for the value, IsStrictReference(V) for the Throw flag, and GetThisValue(V) as the accessorThisValue argument.
+ReturnIfAbrupt(succeeded).

+- d.
+If succeeded is false and IsStrictReference(V) is true, then throw a TypeError exception.

+- e.
+Return.

 - 7. Else base must be a reference whose base is an environment record.
 So,

 - a.
 Return the result of calling the SetMutableBinding (10.2.1) concrete method of base, passing GetReferencedName(V), W, and IsStrictReference(V) as arguments.

-- 8. Return undefined.
+- 8. Return.